sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

 also have a copy of the kernel source open alongside you, to get a sense of what else is happening in the locations we discuss below.
 This article hyper-focuses on specific details of setting up tasks, leaving out a lot of possibly related content.
-Call stacks are provided to help orient yourself in many case.
+Call stacks are provided to help orient yourself in many cases.

 ## Booting